 In this Article

 Gastroesophageal reflux disease, commonly referred to as GERD or acid reflux, is a condition in which the liquid content of the stomach regurgitates (backs up or refluxes) into the esophagus.
-The liquid can inflame and damage the lining (cause esophagitis) of the esophagus although visible signs of inflammation occur in a minority of patients.
+The liquid can inflame and damage the lining (esophagitis) although visible signs of inflammation occur in a minority of patients.
 The regurgitated liquid usually contains acid and pepsin that are produced by the stomach.
 (Pepsin is an enzyme that begins the digestion of proteins in the stomach.)
 The refluxed liquid also may contain bile that has backed-up into the stomach from the duodenum.
-(The duodenum is the first part of the small intestine that attaches to the stomach.)
+The first part of the small intestine attached to the stomach.
 Acid is believed to be the most injurious component of the refluxed liquid.
 Pepsin and bile also may injure the esophagus, but their role in the production of esophageal inflammation and damage is not as clear as the role of acid.

 GERD is a chronic condition.
 Once it begins, it usually is life-long.
 If there is injury to the lining of the esophagus (esophagitis), this also is a chronic condition.
 Moreover, after the esophagus has healed with treatment and treatment is stopped, the injury will return in most patients within a few months.
-Once treatment for GERD is begun, therefore, it usually will need to be continued indefinitely although it is argued that in some patients with intermittent symptoms and no esophagitis, treatment can be intermittent and done only during symptomatic periods.
+Once treatment for GERD is begun it will need to be continued indefinitely although.
+However, some patients with intermittent symptoms and no esophagitis can be treated only during symptomatic periods.

 Viewers share their comments